Kt-Kraft/build-logic/README.md

 ## 📝 Setup & Usage

-To integrate this build logic into your Android project, follow the steps below.
+To integrate this build logic into your Kotlin Multiplatform project, follow the steps below.

 ### Step 1: Configure `settings.gradle.kts`